rust-unofficial/patterns/idioms/dtor-finally.md

 If a destructor panics while unwinding, there is no good action to take, so Rust aborts the thread immediately, without running further destructors.
-This means that desctructors are not absolutely guaranteed to run.
+This means that destructors are not absolutely guaranteed to run.
 It also means that you must take extra care in your destructors not to panic, since it could leave resources in an unexpected state.